 Season 4

 With the entry of a new character and the exit of an old one, season four makes a marked departure for the series.
-This season really sees the show find it’s footing, boasting one of the best time travel episodes of the franchise, Year of Hell and really digging into the Borg.
+This season really sees the show find its footing, boasting one of the franchise’s best time-travel episodes, Year of Hell, and digging into the Borg.

-This season pulls in 62% of episodes worth watching, with 10 episodes that are essential to the season and the series.
+This season has 62% of episodes worth watching, with 10 episodes essential to the season and the series.

 | Ep.
 No. | Title | Stardate | See/Skip |